Series Index - Setting Up in the Real World

 To set up a Local Transform you will need to create a site survey plan that references survey or mapping data in its correct location and orientation to the regional GCS.
 In the UK the mapping data is generally in an OS DXF file.
 Survey information can obviously vary in format.
-The best GCS for the UK is:
+Our library includes several GCS for the UK, e.g.:

 See Setting Up in the Real World – UK Coordinate Systems for more details on this GCS and how to add it to your GCS library.